 Smooth transition from primary school to secondary school is a key Langley priority.
 Student well-being in terms of happiness and feeling safe is something that the staff at Langley work hard to get right.
 We operate on just three teaching periods a day – of roughly 100 minutes.
 This means that students in Year 7 and Year 8 receive approximately 200 minutes of the Core subjects and 300 minutes in Horizon or Innov8 weekly.
 In Year 9 students receive 200 minutes of the Core subjects and 100 minutes of each of the five Cloud 9 subjects.
-In Year 10 students receive 200 minutes of Core subjects.
+In Year 10 and Year 11 students receive 200 minutes of Core subjects.
 The remaining teaching time is divided between Pathway subjects.
 Students get to know staff well and, unlike traditional secondary curriculum models, they will find that the number of staff teaching them is relatively small, enabling strong, purposeful and caring relationships to be built within a short space of time.

 Lessons are planned by Learning Consultants following our Planning Cycle ensuring no time is wasted and students are stretched in the variety of subjects on offer.
 There is consistency for students and staff alike meaning rapid progress can be made each day.
 In addition, we operate in mixed-attainment classes in the Core and Horizon/Innov8/Cloud 9 subjects.
 An aspiration that all students can reach their potential with no glass ceiling characterises life at Q3 Langley.